 His son, Karlheinz, made it a family business by joining in 1985.
 Together, they grew DEUR Sculptures beyond religious art and nativity scenes to include relief wall carvings, furniture and secular figures such as clowns, folk characters, gnomes, animals and much more.

 DEUR Sculptures now even creates custom carvings based on pictures or sketches they receive.
 These personalized pieces include life-size figures of individuals, as well as beloved pets.
 Nadia shared images of this custom work with us.
 We were awestruck.
-The skill it takes to chisel such uncanny resemblance from a block of wood is remarkable.
+The skill it takes to chisel such an uncanny resemblance from a block of wood is remarkable.

 Now one of the largest wood carving companies in South Tyrol, DEUR Sculptures’ staff is made up of specialty wood carvers, painters, business managers and a sales team who promote the company’s creations around the world.
-Many religious institutions look to DEUR for their artwork, as well as other organizations that do not deal in the divine.
+Many religious institutions look to DEUR for their artwork, as well as other organizations that do not deal with the divine.
 Recently, the company sold a life-size nativity scene to Stiegl Brewery, which is on display in Salzburg, Austria during the Christmas season.

 How a Woodcarver’s Vision Takes Form